 We breed our own queens with genetics from Russian, VSH, and Carniolan.
-Our queens are selected for winter hardiness, mite resistance, honey production and gentleness.
-Queens selected as grafting mothers have survived at least two winters here in Vermont with no hive treatments.
-None of our colonies are treated with miticides or other medications, and potential breeders are subjected to the ‘Darwin’ approach to selection.
-In order to be used as a breeder, they first have to survive!
+Queens selected as grafting mothers have survived at least two winters here in Vermont.
+None of our colonies are treated with miticides or other medications, and potential breeders are selected based on low mite counts, high honey production, overwintering and good behavior.
+See the section on untreated bees for more information.

 Queens are mated in nucs in an area surrounded by target drone producing colonies for drone saturation.
 This keeps the desired traits in the genetic mix.
 Each queen stays in the mating nuc for a full 3-4 weeks.
 This allows the queen to achieve peak pheremone production, leading to increased success upon introduction to a new colony.